nobleo/full_coverage_path_planner/README.md

 #### test_common
 Unit test that checks the basic functions used by the repository

-#### test_spiral_stc
+#### test_boustrophedon_stc
-Unit test that checks the basis spiral algorithm for full coverage.
+Unit test that checks the basis boustrophedon algorithm for full coverage.
 The test is performed for different situations to check that the algorithm coverage the accessible map cells.
 A test is also performed in randomly generated maps.

 #### test_full_coverage_path_planner.test
 ROS system test that checks the full coverage path planner together with a tracking pid.
 A simulation is run such that a robot moves to fully cover the accessible cells in a given map.